ucielsola/subtis/README.md

 ## API Playground

-1. Import [docs/collection.json](/docs/collection.json) into your preferred HTTP client like [Hoppscotch](https://hoppscotch.io/) to quickly play with all API endpoints and different scenarios
+1. Import [docs/collection.json](/docs/collection.json) into your preferred HTTP client like [Hoppscotch](https://hoppscotch.io/) within Collecitions to quickly play with all API endpoints and different scenarios

 2. Import [docs/localhost.json](/docs/localhost.json) and [docs/localhost.json](/docs/production.json) to your environments section in your HTTP client